 If you are a college graduate not planning to enroll in a degree program, you may apply and register as a non-degree graduate student.
 You must complete the graduate non-degree application in order to register.
-The application is available from the Registrar's Office.
+The application is available from the Registrar's Office at www.ship.edu/admin/registrar.